 We always use a VPN while traveling and connecting to the internet over a public Wi-Fi network.
 It keeps our private information, well, it keeps it private.
+It also allows you to fool your server into thinking you’re somewhere else so we can watch TV shows from the UK and people from outside the U.S. can read the Orlando Sentinel, for example.
 We’ve been using WiTopia for several years but we recently had to look for a new provider.

 See, when we started writing the blog, we needed to look for a inexpensive laptop that would allow us to write articles while on the road.
 Our MacBook Air was showing its age and we didn’t want to spend that much on a computer we didn’t need to use that often.
 We decided to get a HP Chromebook.
 It did everything we wanted, cost a fraction of a comparable Mac product and had a much longer battery life.

 After buying the Chromebook, I tried to install the personalVPN from WiTopia onto the Chromebook.
 Major fail.
 I checked the help page of the WiTopia website and found this disclaimer: